doomlab/shiny-server/MOTE Blogdown/content/deptdiffM.md

 ## Interpretation:

 Your p-value is greater than the alpha value, and therefore, this test would be considered not statistically significant.

-#Sample Writeup

-The mean measure of belief on the pretest was 5.57, with a standard deviation of 1.99.
-The posttest scores appeared lower (M = 4.43, SD = 2.88) but the dependent t-test was not significant using alpha = .05, t(7) = 1.43, p = .203, $d\_{z}$ = 0.54.
-The effect size was a medium effect suggesting that the movie may have influenced belief in the supernatural.

 # Tutorial